marsteg/adventure-game/README.md

 - stashing of items
 - items can now be destroyed on usage or not. if not, they go back to the inventory after usage
 - switching rooms with doors
-- hitting space makes items, doors and actions shine
+- hitting space makes items, doors, NPCs and actions shine
 - Actionfuncs are a way to teach an action button tricks.
 With this theoretically anything can be executed via Actions
 - unlocking an action will also execute it's actionfuncs
 - Save and Loading the Game is now possible!
 Press 'S' to Save and 'L' to Load